What are Crystal Systems and Mineral Habits?

-There are six crystal systems.
-All minerals form crystals in one of these six systems.
-Although you may have seen more than six shapes of crystals, they’re all variations of one of these six habits.
+There are six crystal systems, and all minerals form crystals in one of these six systems.
+Although you may have seen more than six shapes of crystals, they're all variations of one of these six habits.
 Each system is defined by a combination of three factors:

 An axis is a direction between the sides.
 The shortest one is A. The longest is C. There is a B axis as well and sometimes a D axis.

 Interested in this topic?

 This article is also a part of our Professional Gemologist Certification Course, in the unit An Introduction to Gemology.